An Open Letter to the X-Men Basketball Team Captain

 You are the person that taught me that there are men in this world that would put hands on women.
 And would do so without the slightest doubt, hesitation, or apology.
 Don’t get me wrong, I had heard about it in the news, on the radio, and seen it on television, but you made it real.
 And your best friend, your co-captain, who was also there, taught me that there are men in this world who would witness such a thing and do nothing to stop it.
 This is something else that I had certainly heard about before, but he, like you, made it a reality for me.

 That night, it took not one, not two, but three young men to keep you from hurting me.
 As soon as I realized what exactly was happening, I was incredulous.
 What is wrong with him?
 Does he realize what he is about to do?
-According to the X-Men Basketball Roster, you are 6-7 and 210 pounds.
-This means that you outweigh me by nearly one hundred pounds and are over a foot taller than I am; quite literally twice my size.
+You outweigh me by maybe one hundred pounds and are over a foot taller than I am; quite literally twice my size.
 All three young men who intervened were either current or former members of the X-Men Basketball Team.
 They are as big as you are and it took all three of them intervening to keep you from getting to me.
 Do you not feel this is problematic?

 It wasn’t until I saw them holding you back that I realized I was at any threat for physical harm in the first place.
 The two young men who were the first to intervene had played with you a little over one year yet knew enough about you to understand that if they didn’t do something that it would have ended very badly for me.
 The third young man had played with you over three years and been your roommate at one point.
 He came out of nowhere and helped drag you off the dance floor even though you were already being restrained.
 What does that tell you?